xvik/gradle-java-lib-plugin/README.md

 description = 'My project description'  // optional (affects jar manifest)
 ```

-You may use optional and provided dependencies:
+You may use optional and provided dependencies ([if java-library plugin not used](https://github.com/xvik/gradle-pom-plugin#provided-and-optional-configurations)):

 ```groovy
 dependencies {